US Northern Rockies & Plains Climate – May 2026 Update

 How is the climate in US Northern Rockies & Plains changing?

 US Northern Rockies & Plains is warming in line with the rest of the world.
 The page above shows the latest monthly temperature anomaly versus the 1961-1990 baseline, the long-term annual trend, and the region's rank in the historical record.
-The trend rate is shown as °C per decade in the headline panel; you can also see the warmest and coolest years on file.
+The headline panel also shows the long-term trend rate per decade and the warmest and coolest years on file.

 Where does the climate data for US Northern Rockies & Plains come from?